bw-space/fast/packages/web-components/fast-foundation/src/anchored-region/anchored-region.spec.md

 ### Features

-- **Relative positioning:** Users can use it to position an element relative to another another element, like enabling a menu to open above or below a trigger button.
-Additonally, the same anchored region can change which element it is anchored to dynamically, for example a single tooltip instance in a page could be positioned next to any other element on the page by switching the anchor property of the anchored region that contains it.
+- **Relative positioning:** Users can use it to position an element relative to another element, like enabling a menu to open above or below a trigger button.
+Additionally, the same anchored region can change which element it is anchored to dynamically, for example a single tooltip instance in a page could be positioned next to any other element on the page by switching the anchor property of the anchored region that contains it.

 - **Responsive positioning:** Users can use it to position an element relative to another element based on available space, for example a menu could open upwards if the trigger button is near the bottom of the page, and downwards if it is nearer the top.